hegde-atri/arch-wiki/src/post-installation.md

 To connect to a wifi network using NetworkManager have a look at the [Network Manager page](./network-manager.html)

+## Configuring Pacman
+Pacman can be quite slow when update/installing packages, and you might find that some applications are missing when you try to install them??

+### Enabling Parallel Downloads

+### Enabling multilib repository
+This repository contains 32-bit applications.

 ## Making sure you have the packages you want

 Sometimes you might've missed a package that gives you core functionaly you require.
 So here is a list of packages I always install.

 TODO: complete list